-• IFRS 16 Leases: Implementation date for IFRS 16 is 1 April 2020.
+- IFRS 16 Leases: Due to the COVID-19 pandemic, implementation date for IFRS 16 has been deferred to 1 April 2021.
 In your view the impact of the introduction of IFRS 16 and its amendments is not material as the Council is not party to significant operating leases as lessee.
-In our view, given the immaterial balance of operating leases as lessee in the accounts, it is unlikely that the future implementation of IFRS 16 will have a material impact on the single entity financial statements of the Council.
-Lessor arrangements remain unchanged under IFRS 16.
+In our view, given the immaterial balance of operating leases as lessee in the accounts, it is unlikely that the future implementation of IFRS 16 will have a material impact on the single entity financial statements of the Council. - Lessor arrangements remain unchanged under IFRS 16.